Yes No Share to Facebook

 The Law

-The legal principle formally referred to as res judicata, loosely meaning "things decided in Latin", serves to prevent repetition of accusations against a person for any one instance of a unique wrongdoing; however, res judicata pertains solely to a distinct solitary violation, such as neglecting a red traffic signal while driving, rather than being relevant to a continuous offence as might arise from an ongoing bylaw violation.
-The case of R. v.
-Nolis, 2012 ONCJ 446, delved into the question of the res judicata doctrine being , generally, inapplicable to ongoing bylaw violations where it was said:
+The legal principle formally known as res judicata, which is loose Latin meaning "things decided", generally applies to prevent a person from being charged repeatedly for the same offence; however, such is only applicable to the same singular offence, such as failing to stop at a red light while driving, rather than being applicable for a continuous offence as may occur with a bylaw violation.
+The R. v.
+Nolis, 2012 ONCJ 446, case shed light on the question of the whether the res judicata doctrine applies to ongoing bylaw offenses by stating:

 [57] In Re EnerNorth Industries Inc., 96 O.R.
 (3d) 1, [2009] O.J.
 No. 2815, 2009 ONCA 536 (O.C.A.), R. A. Blair J.A., in delivering the judgment for the court, describes the doctrine of res judicata, starting at paragraph 53: